merivale/victor/README.md

 ## The Full Theory

-You are currently viewing the README for the Full Theory (the `master` branch).
+You are currently viewing the README for the full theory (the `master` branch).

 1. [The Point](#1-the-point)
 2. [The Source](#2-the-source)